 McDonald’s has been one of the leading food chains for many years in terms of the quick-service segment.
 They are a company with a broad understanding of the needs of its customers.

 Today, McDonald’s is the industry’s leader not only in sales volumes but also in profit rates and market valuation.
 But how did they manage to gain such a strong position?
 The answer lies in its well-thought-out strategic marketing moves as well as other internal factors.

-That’s why in this case study, we’ll dig deeper into McDonald’s Marketing Strategy from a marketing perspective by going through its marketing campaigns, marketing mix, marketing campaigns and its SWOT analysis.
+That’s why in this case study, we’ll dig deeper into McDonald’s Marketing Strategy from a marketing perspective by going through its marketing strategies, marketing mix, marketing campaigns, and SWOT analysis.

 McDonald’s Corporation, or simply McDonald’s, is the world’s largest chain of fast-food restaurants, serving around 69 million customers per day.
 Headquartered in the United States, the company began in 1940 as a restaurant operated by Richard and Maurice McDonald.